 The interface is gorgeous, and using the tool is fun and intuitive.
 Built-in designs are slick and attractive and should appeal to kids (and their teachers, too).

 Users won't dive deep into graphic design principles or the what or why of the choices they'll make as they work, but flexible features offer great opportunities to create, iterate, and share.

 The opening tutorial is excellent, and lots of helpful hints along the way make it easy to create a design from scratch or from a template.

 Canva is a graphic design tool for the web (including Chrome) and for iOS.
-Users create an account (with an email address or by linking their Google or Facebook account) and then follow a tutorial, which orients users on how to get started and how to use the tool's many features.
-Users can upload their own images and create their own layouts or choose from a selection of thousands of built-in images and design templates.
+Users create an account (with an email address or by linking their Google or Facebook account) and then follow a tutorial, which orients them on how to get started and how to use the tool's many features.
+Users can upload their own images and create their own layouts or choose from a selection of thousands of built-in images and design templates (some of which are available for in-app purchase).
 Features abound: You can adjust brightness and contrast, resize images, overlay images with text and colors, and more.
-Once users have finished creating, their designs are automatically saved to the cloud (so it requires an internet connection) and they're accessible from the user's home page in the app or on the website.
-Users then can export their creations via email, as Facebook posts, or via Twitter, and they can download their images in JPG, PNG, or PDF format.Read more Read less
+Once users have finished creating, their designs are automatically saved to the cloud (so it requires an internet connection) and are accessible from the user's home page in the app or on the website.
+Users can then export their creations via email, as Facebook posts, or via Twitter, and they can download their images in JPEG, PNG, or PDF format.Read more Read less